Goob-r/OperatingSystemInBrowser/README.md

 # BrowserInBrowser
-A web browser within an html script
+A full OS within an html script, hopefully.

-...for the soul purpous of this is to evade internet censorship (Idk if it works but it should)
+Use this to get arround cencoring apps and thing or just mess around

 Made by Goob-r, obviously

-Do not steal this
+You can use my code just please consider mentioning me in someway